Retreat Rules & Guidelines

-Practice materials, shrine photos, candles (tea light type in metal cups and a glass votive holder for the tea light), incense, toiletries, medication, battery clock, flashlight, rain gear, slippers, laundry soap, thermos, small daypack, umbrella, special foods and condiments, special pillow, extra blanket, special meditation bench or cushion.
+Practice materials, shrine photos, e-lights or e-candles (please no candles with real flames), incense, toiletries, medication, battery clock, flashlight, rain gear, slippers, laundry soap, thermos, small daypack, umbrella, special foods and condiments, special pillow, extra blanket, special meditation bench or cushion.

 Clothing & Climate